Lightjohn/MetaParser/README.md

 # A good parser wait before another attempt, but we can be sneaky if needed (random: 0-1sec)
 self.dl.wait(wait_time=1, random=False)

+# If you need to call another plugin
+self.dl.parse(url)

+# Want to have shorter code, this function wil download html and return a xpath function or result depending of the input
+def get_xpath(url, xpath=None):
 ```
 I put more setter, getter and some file management functions in **metaParserUtils.py**.